tensorflow/tensorflow/tensorflow/contrib/verbs/README.md

    * **RDMA_QP_RETRY_COUNT**: Number of retransmission for QPs.
 If not defined by user, the default value is 7.
    * **RDMA_QP_SL**: Service level configuration for QOS and ECN, valid values are 0-7.
 If not defined by user, the default value is 0.
    * **RDMA_QP_MTU**: MTU configuration for the QPs.
 If not defined by user, the default value is active MTU from query_port.
+   * **RDMA_TRAFFIC_CLASS**: Traffic class configuration for QP, in case of DSCP trust level QoS configuration.
+If not defined by user, the default value is 0.
+For more info see [HowTo Configure Trust state on Mellanox Adapters](https://community.mellanox.com/docs/DOC-2866).

 ## Overview
 The design is based on TensorFlow r1.0.
 An RDMA path is added between servers for tensor transfer (weights, gradients, etc).
 The existing GRPC path remains and is responsible for "administrative" tasks, such as setting up the RDMA path, exchanging computation graphs, etc.